Hello fellow Anne lovers!

 Basically, I discovered that because I have a free wordpress account, it is complicated and potentially impossible to get a inlinkz widget on my site.
 So we are going with the next best thing here.
 Be assured that your post will be on the list below if you submit it on the above form.
 Thanks!

-Reviews of and posts about Anne of Green Gables:
+Posts about Anne of Green Gables:

 See you in June for Anne of Avonlea!